KidsBell

 Multicultural families struggle with language barriers that make updates harder to follow.

-There is a need for a tool that not only increases efficiency but also builds trust and supports emotional clarity between teachers and parents.
+There is a need for a tool that not only increases efficiency but also builds trust and fosters shared emotional clarity between teachers and caregivers.

 Goals & Principles

-"How might we design a communication experience that protects teachers’ time and helps parents connect with their child’s day?"
+"How might we design a communication experience that protects teachers’ time and helps caregivers connect with their child’s day?"

 Research showed that focusing only on efficiency (blocking messages, reducing admin work) was not enough.

-For teachers, I designed Manner Time: a feature that respects their rest while keeping parents informed with queued messages and friendly reminders.
+For teachers, I designed Manner Time: a feature that respects their rest while keeping caregivers informed with queued messages and friendly reminders.

-For parents, I designed Daily Emotion Cards: a clear, visual summary that shows the child’s mood and encourages meaningful conversations at home.
+For caregivers, I designed Daily Emotion Cards: a clear, visual summary that shows the child’s mood and encourages meaningful conversations at home.

 Flows & Structure

-To address key pain points in communication, I designed separate flows for two main users: teachers and parents.
+To address key pain points in communication, I designed separate flows for two main users: teachers and caregivers.

 The goal was to reduce stress, protect time boundaries, and make updates clear and accessible across languages.